Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Experiments

 \section{Experiments}

 To analyze the impact of our method, we evaluate its performance on language modeling, text classification, and image classification.
-We obtain performance versus computational cost characteristics for each method by evaluating the methods with different inference hyperparameters (either~$\tau$ described in \Cref{sec:dynk_gating} for \oursabb{} or number of experts $k$ for MoEfication).
+We obtain performance versus computational cost characteristics for each method by evaluating the methods with different inference hyperparameters (either~$\tau$ described in \Cref{sec:dynk_gating} for \oursabb{} or number of experts $k$ for MoEfication; we mark them on the plots with dot markers).
 We report the computational cost of each method in FLOPs, as it is a device-independent metric that has been shown to correlate well with latency~\citep{mirzadeh2023relu}.
+In addition, we measure the wall-clock execution time of an efficient implementation of our method.

 For MoEfication, we follow the procedure described by~\citet{zhang2022moefication} by converting the activation functions of the pre-trained model to ReLU and then fine-tuning the model.
 In the case of \oursabb{}, we also replace activation functions with ReLU, except for \Cref{sec:gelu_vs_relu}, where we demonstrate that our method performs well also with GELU.
 To provide a fair comparison, the total training data budget is always the same between different methods.
 See \Cref{appendix:hparams} for a detailed description of our setup.
 The source code for our experiments is available at: \url{https://github.com/bartwojcik/D2DMoE}.